lineality/Online_Voting_Using_One_Time_Pads/README.md

 # Decision Coordination: General and Specific
 ## Voting, Decision, & Consensus Systems in Networks and in General
-#### Project-Context Decision-Making Involving Participants fand Components:
+#### Project-Context Decision-Making Involving Participants and Components:

 # Contents:
 ## Part 1: Secure Online-Voting in-Principle`